VAT

 EUVIES (European Commission)Cross-border EU checks

-United KingdomHMRC VAT Number CheckerDomestic checks
+United KingdomHMRC Number CheckerDomestic checks

-South AfricaSARS VAT Vendor Search (eFiling)Domestic vendor verification
+South AfricaSARS Vendor Search (eFiling)Domestic vendor verification

 Other CountriesLocal tax authorities’ websitesVariable based on the country.

-Reasons VAT Numbers May Be Missing
+Reasons Numbers May Be Missing

 It is possible for a business to not to have a VAT number due to many reasons: